sagemath/sage-archive-2023-02-01/src/doc/en/developer/packaging.rst

     ``spkg-configure.m4`` script and a populated ``distros``
     directory.
 There are many examples in ``build/pkgs``, including ``build/pkgs/python3`` and ``build/pkgs/suitesparse``, to name a few.

+Note that this may not be possible (as of this writing) for some packages, for example packages installed via pip for use while running Sage, like ``matplotlib`` or ``scipy``.
+If a package is installed via pip for use in a separate process, like ``tox``, then this should be possible.

 .. _section-spkg-check: